compiler-experts/miniJava/README.md

 git clone https://redmine-df.telecom-bretagne.eu/git/f2b304_compiler_cn
 ```

-then input your Username and Password in the command prompt
+then enter your Username and Password in the command prompt

 ## The project structure

 The project is divided by 2 parts

-- phase1: the first delivery which contains the lexical and syntax analyzer for the language minijava
+- phase1: the first deliverable that contains the lexical and syntax analyzer for the language minijava
-- phase2: the second delivery which contains the semantic analyzer for the language minijava based on the lexical and syntax analyzer that offered by professors
+- phase2: the second deliverable that contains the type checking, compiling and executing for the language minijava based on the lexical and syntax analyzer that offered by professors

-to build or execute the compiler, you should entre one of these folder, `cd ./phase1` or `cd ./phase2`

 ## How to build the compiler

+To build or execute the compiler, plase enter one of the two deliverables, either `phase1` or `phase2`

+Using `cd ./phase1` or `cd ./phase2`

-Using the shell script `build`
+Then using the shell script `build` to build the compiler

 ```sh
 ./build